syncfusion-content/aurelia-docs/Aurelia/getting-started/electron-with-aurelia-skeleton-navigation-esnext-with-webpack.md

 ---
 layout: post
-title: Electron with Aurelia Skeleton-navigation-esnext with Webpack
+title: Electron and Syncfusion Aurelia Skeleton esnext with Webpack
 description: How to integrate aurelia-syncfusion-bridge with Aurelia skeleton-navigation-esnext-webpack and configure electron
 platform: Aurelia
 control: Getting started
 documentation: ug
-keywords: Aurelia,Syncfusion,aurelia-syncfusion-bridge,Aurelia skeleton-navigation-esnext-webpack
+keywords: Aurelia,Syncfusion,aurelia-syncfusion-bridge,Aurelia skeleton-navigation-esnext-webpack,
 ---

 # Desktop application using Electron with Aurelia Skeleton-navigation-esnext with Webpack